Trois Glorieuses (1963): New government

-Massamba-Debat's government of largely apolitical technocrats in many ways marked a far sharper break with the past than did Youlou's with the colonial administration.
-Massamba-Debat deliberately set Congo on a new course of closer relations with the Socialist bloc; imposed state control over organized labor and segments of trade, transport, and natural resources.
+Massemba-Débat's government of largely apolitical technocrats in many ways marked a far sharper break with the past than did Youlou's with the colonial administration.
+Massemba-Débat deliberately set Congo on a new course of closer relations with the Socialist bloc, and imposed state control over organized labor and segments of trade, transport, and natural resources.
 He was careful, however, not to alienate the West, whose flow of technical and financial aid was vital to Congo; or to antagonize private investors by nationalizing existing business enterprises; or to permit the MNR's extremist paramilitary groups to estrange the armed forces.

 Legacy

 The uprising was named after the July Revolution, and was also a reference to the Gaullist seizure of power in French Equatorial Africa between July 26 and 28, 1940.
 The date of the victory of the revolution, August 15, was also the Independence Day of Congo as well as the Christian holiday of Assumption, a coincidence to which mythical importance was attached.

 In 1970, a new national anthem, Les Trois Glorieuses, named after the 1963 revolution, was adopted.